 The transfer speed can be throttled by two factors (apart from bandwidth).
 CPU (computation power of machines on both sides) and connection latency (how long does it take for unit of data to transfer between the two machines).

-In case the speed is throttled by CPU, it may help if you choose different encryption algorithm on Login dialog (supposing you are using SSH-based file transfer protocol, such as SFTP or SCP).
+In case the speed is throttled by CPU, it may help if you choose different encryption algorithm on SSH page of Advanced Site Settings dialog (supposing you are using SSH-based file transfer protocol, such as SFTP or SCP).
 Blowfish is usually a lot faster than AES.
-It may also help if you turn off compression, if you have turned it on before.
+It may also help, if you turn off compression, if you have turned it on before.

 Also note that as SSH code of WinSCP is based on PuTTY, file transfers with SSH-based protocols can hardly be faster than PuTTY (PSCP/PSFTP) is.
 Hence there is no point asking for speed improvements, if you get the same rate with PuTTY.

 If WinSCP started being slow suddenly, check if you did not enable logging on “Debug” level inadvertently.